AbolfazlMahkam/Todo-List/README.md

-# TODO LIST
+# ✅ To-Do List Application

-Welcome to the To-Do List project, a comprehensive web application that seamlessly integrates Front-End, Back-End, and Database functionalities.
+Welcome to the To-Do List project!
+This comprehensive web application integrates Front-End, Back-End, and Database functionalities to create an intuitive and seamless task management tool.

+## 🔑 Key Features

+Our To-Do List application boasts the following capabilities:

+    Task Categorization:
+        Add tasks to separate categories: To-Do, Doing, and Done.
+    Drag-and-Drop Functionality:
+        Seamlessly drag and drop tasks between the three categories for better organization.
+    Effortless Task Deletion:
+        Simply drag tasks to the trash can icon to delete them.

 # CAPABILITIES

 Our To-Do List application boasts the following capabilities: